 Quality of life

-Many countries offering citizenship by investment boast high standards of living, superior healthcare, and top-tier educational institutions.
+Many countries offering citizenship by investment have high standards of living, great healthcare, and top-tier educational institutions.
 These benefits can significantly enhance the quality of life for individuals and their families, providing access to better services and a cleaner, more organized living environment.
-The overall lifestyle improvements can lead to greater satisfaction and well-being.

 Global mobility